-I want to talk about colorful, tiny little creatures, coming out at dusk to celebrate life – you know already, that I am talking about Mandarin Fish, or Mandarin Dragonet.
+I want to talk about colorful, tiny little creatures, coming out at dusk to celebrate life – you may have guessed already, that I am talking about Mandarin Fish, or Mandarin Dragonet.

 We normally leave the diving center of Yap Pacific Divers, where I work, around 5:30 pm to arrive at the dive site shortly after.
 Short camera check and off we go – down to about 15 to 20 feet to check out Staghorn Corals for their residents – after a few minutes I see the first three Mandarins wander around, searching for food – picking almost invisible shrimps, fish eggs, snails, etc.

-I try to follow through my viewfinder, but they are still to far inside the coral.
+I try to follow through my viewfinder, but they are still too far inside the coral.

 Patience is required.